Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Spectral partitioning in spacetime graphs using the supra-Laplacian

-In the previous sections we discussed how the quality of graph cuts in spacetime graphs depends on the smallest nonzero eigenvalues of the associated inflated dynamic Laplacians.
-In this section we describe how to perform spectral partitioning with sparse eigenbasis approximation (SEBA) by using the first $R \in \mathbb{N}$ spatial eigenvectors of the unnormalised inflated dynamic Laplacian $\slap$ to construct approximate minimisers of the Cheeger constant.
+In the previous sections we discussed how the quality of graph cuts in spacetime graphs depends on the smallest nonzero eigenvalues of the associated supra-Laplacians.
+In this section we describe how to perform spectral partitioning with sparse eigenbasis approximation (SEBA) by using the first $R \in \mathbb{N}$ spatial eigenvectors of the unnormalised supra-Laplacian $\slap$ to construct approximate minimisers of the Cheeger constant.
 In particular, we will discuss the choice of the temporal diffusion strength $a$.

 We formulate the spectral partitioning Algorithm \ref{alg:spec_part} by defining a matrix representation of $\slap$ and in Secs.~\ref{sec:example_networks} and \ref{sec:sen} we demonstrate Algorithm \ref{alg:spec_part} on a few example networks and a network of time-varying US Senate roll call votes, which has been analysed in~\cite{Mucha2010, Waugh2009}.